Charlesetc/orangebuild/readme.md

-I desperately wanted to be able to organize my ocaml code into directories which corresponded to modules. :sun: that"s exactly what orangebuild does!
+I desperately wanted to be able to organize my ocaml code into directories which corresponded to modules.
+So that"s exactly what orangebuild does!

 ... in 187 lines of ocaml.